Rolling Stone's 100 Greatest Artists of All Time

 "The 100 Greatest Artists of All Time" was a special issue published by Rolling Stone in two parts in 2004 and 2005, and later updated in 2011.
-The list presented was compiled based on input from musicians, writers, and industry figures and is focused on the rock & roll era.
+The list presented was compiled based on input from musicians, writers, and industry figures and is focused on the rock & roll era and genre.

 The publication features comments that several musicians wrote about their colleagues, including Elvis Costello on the Beatles, Janet Jackson on Tina Turner, and others.

 Since its publication, the list has been frequently cited by many specialized and generalist publications.

 Background

 The list was published in two issues in 2004 and 2005, and later updated in 2011.
 It was selected based on the choices of a panel of 55 musicians, writers, and industry figures.
 As the editors explain, the artists were selected by "their peers", and the list aims to be "a broad survey of rock history", encompassing rock and roll, blues, hard rock, heavy metal, indie rock, rap and contemporary pop.